marcanuy/simpleit-hugo-theme/README.md

 ## License

-This theme is released under the Unlincense License.
+This theme is released under the MIT License.
 For more information read the [License](//github.com/marcanuy/simpleit-hugo-theme/blob/master/LICENSE).